Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus (1 Thessalonians 5:16-18 NIV).

-Notice the Bible doesn’t command us to feel thankful in all circumstances.
-Instead it commands us to “give thanks in all circumstances.”
-When I begin to praise God in a difficult situation, even if I don’t feel like it, many times the scales fall from my eyes and I begin to see glimpses of His glory sprinkled on the black backdrop of the situation like diamonds on black velvet.
+Notice he didn’t write feel thankful in all circumstances.
+Instead, he wrote “give thanks in all circumstances.”
+When I begin to praise God in a difficult situation, even if I don’t feel like it, many times the scales fall from my eyes, and I begin to see glimpses of God’s presence sprinkled on the black backdrop of the situation like diamonds on black velvet.

-As you praise God for who He is and thank Him for what He’s done, your perspective of Him grows larger and your problems grow smaller.
-As a result, you will experience a deeper sense of intimacy with God as the emotional gap between what you know to be true and how you feel at the moment closes.
+As we praise God for who He is and thank Him for what He’s done, our perspective of Him grows larger and our problems grow smaller.
+As a result, we experience a deeper sense of intimacy with God as the emotional gap between what we know to be true and how we feel at the moment closes.

 Why is that?
-In the writing of one little Psalm, David shifted from depression to rejoicing.
+In the writing of one little Psalm, David shifted from grumbling to gratitude.
 He didn’t wait until God changed his situation, solved his problem, or made him feel better before he began thanking Him.

-Oh friend, when we stop complaining and grumbling and begin speaking God’s love language of gratitude, our perspective will change as well.
-We will begin seeing moments of sudden glory through the lens of praise and thanksgiving—glory moments that were there all along, but hidden from the grumbling eye.
+Oh friend, when we stop complaining and begin speaking God’s love language of gratitude, our perspective will change as well.
+We will begin sensing God’s presence in moments of sudden glory through the lens of praise and thanksgiving—glory moments that were there all along, but we just couldn’t see them.

-Dear Lord, I praise Your Name.
-I exalt Your Name forever.
-Even though I may not understand what is going on in my life, I trust that You are good and Your plans are good.
+Dear Lord, I praise Your name.
+I exalt Your name forever.
+Even though I may not understand what is going on in my life, I trust that You are good, and Your ways are good.